tboom-ai/SIMOH/README.md

 - **E2**: The crack detection algorithm isn't yet integrated within ```main_app_PPE```.
 It is activated by launching ```main_app_cracks```.
 The system requests users to locate specific structural elements on a site plan and include a picture of them, which it will then analyze for cracks.
 - **E3**: The systems findings are logged directly to the ```BIM.json``` file.
 Clicking "Show Heatmap" reveals real-time hazard data.

 More elaborate information about all algorithms can be found in the "Final Report PDF".
+Find flowcharts of all different scripts in the reports appendix.
 The link to this PDF file: xxxxxxxxxx

 ## Installation 🚀